 Training load analysis: you can pick the metric most representative of your trainings (e.g. TSS, Suffer Score, training distance or your own custom metric) and analyze fitness & fatigue, determined as chronic and acute training loads, as well as readiness to perform and injury risk.

-VO2max estimation: for runners using the Strava integration and training with a HR monitor, HRV4Training can estimate cardiorespiratory fitness level (VO2max).
+VO2max estimation: for runners and cyclists using the Strava integration and training with a HR monitor (and power), HRV4Training can estimate cardiorespiratory fitness level (VO2max).
 Check out this post for more details and our publication showing a strong agreement between real life running performance and estimated VO2max.

 Training polarization analysis: This analysis allows you to get an overview of how hard you are training and potentially polarize more your training, as a more polarized approach, typically involving training about 80% of the time at very low intensities, has been shown to improve performance for both recreational and elite athletes.
 More details on this analysis at this link.